How does a FortiGate protect your network?

-Most people have at one time or another played with the children’s toy system that is made up of interlocking blocks.
-The blocks come in different shapes and sizes so that you can build structures to suit your needs and in your way.
+Most people have at one time or another played with a child’s toy system made up of interlocking blocks.
+The blocks come in different shapes and sizes so you can build structures to suit your needs.
 The components of the FortiGate firewall are similar.
 You are not forced to use all of the blocks all of the time.
 You mix and match them to get the results that you are looking for.
-You can build a very basic structure that’s only function is to direct traffic in and out to the correct subnets or you can build a fortress that only allows specific traffic to specific hosts from specific hosts at specific times of day and that is only if they provide the credentials that have been pre-approved and all of the traffic is encrypted so that even when the traffic is out on the Internet it is private from the world.
+You can build a very basic structure, where its only function is to direct traffic in and out to the correct subnets.
+You can build a fortress that only allows specific traffic to or from specific hosts at specific times of day and only when credentials that have been pre-approved have been provided.
+You can also add in that all of the traffic is encrypted, so that even when the traffic is out on the Internet it is private from the world.
 Just like the interlocking blocks, what you build is up to you, but chances are if you put them together the right way there isn’t much that can’t be built.

 Here is one example of how the components could be put together to support the requirements of a network infrastructure design.

-- Off the Internal interface you could have separate VLANs.
-One for each for the departments of Sales, Marketing and Engineering so that the traffic from the users on one VLAN does not intrude upon the hosts of the other VLANs and the department are isolated from one another for security reasons.
+- Off the internal interface you could have separate VLANs.
+One for each department of Sales, Marketing and Engineering so the traffic from the users on one VLAN does not intrude upon the hosts of the other VLANs and each department is isolated from the others for security reasons.

-- To ease in the administration each of the VLAN sub-interfaces is made a member of a zone so that security policies that apply to all of the hosts on all of the VLANs can be applied to all of them at once.
+- To ease in the administration, each of the VLAN sub-interfaces is made a member of a zone so security policies that apply to all hosts on all the VLANs can be applied to all of them at once.

-- Using the addresses component each of the IP address ranges could be assigned a user friendly name so that they could be referred to individually and then for policies that would refer to them all as a whole the individual ranges to be made members of an address group.
+- Using the addresses component, each of the IP address ranges could be assigned a user-friendly name so they could be referred to individually.
+For policies that would refer to them all as a whole, the individual ranges can be made members of an address group.

 - Firewall schedules could be created to address the differing needs of each of the groups so that Sales and Marketing could be allowed access to the Internet during regular business hours and the Engineering department could be allowed access during the lunch break.

-- A couple of virtual IP addresses with port forwarding could be configured to allow users on the Internet to access a web server on the DMZ subnet using the company’s only Public IP address without affecting the traffic that goes to the company’s mail server that is hosted on a complete different computer.
+- A couple of virtual IP addresses with port forwarding could be configured to allow users on the Internet access to a web server on the DMZ subnet using the company’s only Public IP address.This would not affect the traffic that goes to the company’s mail server hosted on a completely different computer.

-These set of configurations is not extensive but it does give an idea of how different components can be mixed and matched to build a configuration that meets an organization’s needs but at the same time protect it from security risks.
+This list of possible configurations is not extensive, but it does give an idea of how different components can be mixed and matched to build a configuration that meets an organization’s needs and at the same time protect it from security risks.